champierre/ml2scratch/README.md

   The main page of ScratchX will be opened.

-10. On ScratchX screen, drag "Connect with ID: []" block to the script area and paste the connection ID you copied(See 7) into the blank area.
+10. On ScratchX screen, drag "Connect with ID: []" block to the script area and paste the connection ID you copied on line 7 into the blank area.
 Once pasted, click the block to connect to the WebSocket server.

   <img src="images/en/connect_block.png" />